argoproj/argo-rollouts/docs/getting-started/istio/index.md

 respectively.
 The weight values for these services used should be initially set to 100% stable, and 0% on the canary.
 During an update, these values will be modified by the controller.
-If there are multiple VirtualService then weight values for stable and canary service of each VirtualService will be modified by the controller.
+If there are multiple VirtualService then weight values for stable and canary service of each VirtualService will be modified by the controller simultaneously.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3